renata-nerenata/renata-nerenata/README.md

 ![Jokes Card](https://readme-jokes.vercel.app/api)

 Hi!
-My name is Renata Mutalova.
+My name is Renata.
 I am Software Developer & Data Scientist.
 I focus on and analyizing data and building solutions using ML and RL approaches in different areas of science and business.

 I am currently based between Montreal and Moscow.
 The content of this page focuses on the projects I work on related to Computer Science, as well as other off-topic discussions.